Annual Pearl Harbor Day On Oahu

 Visiting the memorial when itʻs full of Navy personnel is a sight to behold.
 Their stark white uniforms, like the memorial itself, is a strong reminder of the bravery and sacrifice made by men like themselves over 70 years before.

-In 2019, on the 78th anniversary of the Pearl Harbor attack, there was much to celebrate.
-2018 had been a tough year for the aging monument with the closing of the memorial due to the dock having broken away from the structure in May of 2018.
-Repairs took 16 months and the Memorial reopened September 1st 2019.
-In that time volunteers repainted and repaired the interior of the structure as well.
-That is why it was with wondrous surprise that visitors observed a Hawaiian green sea turtle which appeared for a brief moment over the sunken hull directly below the viewing window.
+There was much to celebrate in 2019 on the 78th anniversary of the Pearl Harbor attack.
+2018 had been a tough year for the aging monument, with the closing of the memorial due to the dock having broken away from the structure in May of 2018.
+Repairs took 16 months, and the Memorial reopened on September 1st, 2019.
+During that time, volunteers also repainted and repaired the structure’s interior.
+With wondrous surprise, visitors observed a Hawaiian green sea turtle that appeared briefly over the sunken hull directly below the viewing window.
 All this as Navy personnel hosted flags within the memorial, making for a meaningful event for everyone involved.

 The other historic sites at Pearl Harbor are open as usual on this day.
 The views from the battleship USS Missouri that stands in-watch over Arizona are incredible.
 This is a must-do on this day as you can clearly see from the mighty battleship all the activity that goes on throughout the harbor.